-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, interest rates and foreign exchange).
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities).

-Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the JP Morgan GBI-EM Global Diversified Index.
-The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
-The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
-The Benchmark is a broad market index, which does not assess or include its constituents according to environment characteristics and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.
+Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI Europe Index over the recommended holding period.
+The Sub-Fund is mainly exposed to the issuers of the benchmark, however, the management of the Sub-Fund is discretionary, and will invest in issuers not included in the Benchmark.
+The Sub-Fund monitors risk exposure in relation to the benchmark however the extent of deviation from the Benchmark is expected to be material.
+Further, the Sub-Fund uses the broad market index MSCI Europe Climate Paris Aligned Index (EUR) which assesses and includes constituents according to environmental characteristics and is therefore aligned with the environmental characteristics (i.e. reduced carbon footprint) promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses a combination of overall market analyses and analysis of individual bond issuers to identify those bonds that appear more creditworthy than their ratings indicate, offer the potential for attractive income and may benefit from increases in the value of local currencies.
-The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of its investment universe.
+The investment manager uses fundamental analysis of individual issuers to identify equities with superior long-term prospects as well as to pinpoint issuers' ESG prerogatives, in particular carbon intensity characteristics.
+The sustainable investment objective is attained by aligning the carbon footprint reduction objectives of the Sub-Fund with the MSCI Europe Climate Paris Aligned Index (EUR).
+Further, the Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of its investment universe.